NatNight99/english-for-designers/02_first_impression/index.md

 I got accepted into Art high school of graphic design and animation.
 It was a mixed experience.
 On one hand, I’ve learned a lot about programs and how to be critiqued by other people.
 On the other hand, I soon became artistically burned out.
 Does it mean I have stopped doing artwork?
 No, but I did lose something on the way.
 But hey, that’s what being an "adult" means!
 The most important thing is that I have not given up yet.
 Not after all those secrifices.

 But anyway!
 I keep on drawing.
 I can do traditional art, I love colored pencils and markers!
 And I also have a history of drawing with my ballpoint pen in classes, oh how shameful of me...
 I can also do digital art, sculpting (with clay or in software).
-My main subjects are mostly making character designs, creating fanstastical creatures, illustrations or storyboards.
+My main subjects are mostly making character designs, creating fantastical creatures, illustrations or storyboards.

 Writing stories is my passion.
 I’d love to do it more again, because it makes me feel whole and not so alone all the time.
 I want to return to storytelling and storyboarding more in the near future.